2600hz/kazoo/applications/crossbar/doc/auth.md

 If you feel that this system secret is compromised, use this API to reset it.

-> **Caution:** Reseting system identity secret will invalidate *all* issued token!
+> **Caution:** Resetting system identity secret will invalidate *all* issued token!
 In other words all logined users will be logout from the system and can't make any further request until login again.
 Use this API if you feel the system secret is compromised only.

 > **Note:** Only super duper admin can reset system secert!